foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 * `arc-releases` is the stable branch for the toolchain release.
 Head of this branch is a latest stable release.
 It is a branch recommended for most users
-* `arc-staging` is the semi-stable branch for the toolchain release candidates.
-Head of this branch is either a latest stable release or latest release candidate for the upcoming release
 * `arc-dev` is the development branch for the current toolchain release

 While the top of *development* branches should build and run reliably, there